Post updated on 11 January 2021 with new product info.

 Remember to always read the instruction manual provided by the manufacturer in order to make sure your smoke mask lasts for as long as possible.

 Last but not least, keep in mind that your pets are also susceptible to the health hazards of bushfire smoke, so keep them indoors as much as possible.
-There are also smoke masks for pets, like the tchrules Dog Protective Muzzle Mask.
+There are also smoke masks for pets on Amazon US.